Discover how to make a mini drip cake with this tutorial and video!

 You know the saying “bigger is better”?
 Well, as a rather short and generally small person, I prefer this one: “good things come in small packages”.
 Because small is cute and fun and, you know, bite-sized.

 A couple of years ago, one of my best cake friends tricked me and a few others into thinking a tiny cake she had made from play dough with her kids was a regular full-sized cake.
 In the picture, it really looked as though it was.
 I felt like a twit for being tricked, but it was of course, hilarious.

 That gave her the idea to create a Mini Cake Challenge competition on the Facebook page that we used to run, New Zealand cake decorators, challenging people to make a miniature cake creation that looked as though it was a full-sized cake.

 Seriously, is there anything cuter than a tiny cake?

-In case you’re wondering, the main rules of the competition are that no part of the cake, including the base board, can be larger than 4” and all of the decorations should be edible.
+In case you’re wondering, the main rules of the competition were that no part of the cake, including the base board, could be larger than 4” and that the decorations should be 100% edible.